Republic of China Armed Forces Museum: Past exhibits

-Controversy
+Incidents

-In 1996, a Taiwanese schoolgirl, Chang Fu-chen was raped and murdered at the Armed Forces Museum.
+In 1999, Chang Fu-chen, a Taiwanese schoolgirl, was raped and murdered at the Armed Forces Museum.
 Taipei Police found the girl's body dumped in a suburban Taipei park following the confession of Kuo Ching-ho, a military guard at the museum who was serving his compulsory two-year military service.

 Transportation

-The museum is accessible within walking distance South from Ximen Station of the Taipei Metro.
+The museum was accessible within walking distance South from Ximen Station of the Taipei Metro.